-While the school has continually integrated internationalism in curriculum since its inception, it will apply again for the British Council International School Awards programme in 2017.
+While the school has continually integrated internationalism in curriculum since its inception, this year the school has applied for the British Council International School Awards programme.
 This programme connects classrooms and promotes shared learning across nations with linked schools overseas.
 This helps in preparing students with 21st century skills to succeed and thrive in a globalised world.

 Each of the grade-wise ISA Projects are undertaken as a part of the curriculum between August and February.

 For details please refer to ‘ISA TOPICS concluded in the past’ under Downloads and PDFs.
 Do visit the Gallery to see photos and videos of projects as well.